Florida International University: Arts and culture

 FIU has three museums, the Frost Art Museum, the Wolfsonian-FIU Museum and the Jewish Museum of Florida.
 The Frost Art Museum is located on Modesto A. Maidique campus and was opened in 1977 as The Art Museum at Florida International University.
 The Frost Art Museum's Permanent Collection consists of a broad array of art objects from ancient cultural artifacts to contemporary works of art.
 The Wolfsonian-FIU Museum is located in Miami Beach and promotes the collection, preservation and understanding of decorative art and design from the period from 1885 to 1945.
 FIU also has a large sculpture collection, named the Sculpture Park at FIU, with sculptures from such prominent artists as Anthony Caro, Jacques Lipchitz, Daniel Joseph Martinez, and Tony Rosenthal.
 Many different art structures, statues, paintings and mosaics can be seen throughout campus in gardens, buildings, walkways, and on walls.

 The School of Music presents an annual series of concerts in a variety of genres, as well as learning facilities and opportunities for musicians.
 The concert season incorporates music of all styles including jazz, early music, chamber music, choral/vocal, contemporary music, wind, and opera theater performed by world class musicians and ensembles.
 Many masterclasses and lectures are also open to the public and offered at no charge.
-The season runs from August through April each year.
+The season runs from August to April.

-The Department Theatre presents a season of four professionally designed, produced and directed productions each year that serve as a laboratory for students. its Main Stage season is presented at the Herbert and Nicole Wertheim Performing Arts Center.
-In addition to Main Stage productions students write, direct and perform productions in the Student Theatre Lab Studio, the annual New Plays Festival, and the summer Alternative Theatre Festival.
-The summer Alternative Theatre Festival includes a development project of a new work by an established playwright, a faculty directed piece, one student directed piece, and may include Alumni showcase and reunion productions.
+The Department of Theatre presents a season of four professionally designed, produced, and directed productions that serve as a laboratory for students.
+Its Main Stage season is presented at the Herbert and Nicole Wertheim Performing Arts Center.
+In addition to Main Stage productions, students write, direct, and perform productions in the Student Theatre Lab Studio.
+The department hosts The Green House during the summer, a development project of a new work by an established playwright.
+In the past, summers have also included additional department productions, student-directed pieces, alumni showcases, and reunion productions.
 The Florida International University School of Hospitality & Tourism Managementhosts the Annual Food Network South Beach Wine & Food Festival in South Beach, a major national culinary event.

 Order of the Torch

-The Order of the Torch is a semi-secret honorary leadership society akin to other secret societies in the state such as Florida Blue Key at the University of Florida and the Iron Arrow Honor Society at the University of Miami.
+The Order of the Torch is a semi-secret honorary leadership society akin to other secret societies in the state, such as Florida Blue Key at the University of Florida and the Iron Arrow Honor Society at the University of Miami.
 The organization is rumored to have been founded in 2003 as a way of organizing student leadership to restructure student life to mirror that of a traditional university.
-Members now include students, faculty, staff and community members, including FIU alumni Miami-Dade County Mayor Carlos Alvarez (class of 1974).
+Members include students, faculty, staff and community members, including FIU alumni Miami-Dade County Mayor Carlos Alvarez (class of 1974).
 Top leadership in Student Government, Homecoming, and the most elite campus fraternal organizations rank among its members.